verehfy/tools-openssl/README.md

-# tools-openssl
+# OpenSSL Docker Image

-A docker image to allow the use of open ssl
+A lightweight docker image to allow access to OpenSSL